-OMT 130-Medical Terminology I
+OMT 130-Medical Terminology

-3 Sem.-Hrs.
 A course designed to teach the most common roots, prefixes, and suffixes in medical terminology.
-Emphasis is placed on definition, medical abbreviations, spelling, pronunciation, use of the medical dictionary, vocabulary-building, and preparation for medical transcription in subsequent semesters.
+Emphasis is placed on definition, medical abbreviations, spelling, pronunciation, use of the medical dictionary and vocabulary building.

 OMT 133-Medical Office Procedures I